-Let’s take James Hoffman’s analogy and talk about burgers.
+Let’s take James Hoffman’s analogy and talk about burgers and service.
 (Don’t worry, you’re on the right site, and we’ll start talking about coffee soon.)
 Think about the differences between a burger from a fast food place and a burger from a fancy restaurant.
 The fast food burger costs about $1 and you know it’s going to be bad—especially when compared to the fancy restaurant’s juicy, expertly seasoned $15 burger made from high-quality, fresh ingredients.

 But is quality the only reason we’re willing to pay fifteen times as much for the restaurant burger?
 No.

 Spanish Version: Servicio: ¿El Paso que Falta para Servir Café de Especialidad?

 Is your coffee fast food or high end?
 Credit: Pixabay

 Sure, the product is better; the chef spent years in culinary school learning how to make the ingredients really shine.
 So’s the décor and the music.
 But when it comes down to it, the often overlooked factor that encourages us to pay more is service.
 That’s what makes us feel like we’re indulging ourselves in a luxury experience that’s worth every cent of those fifteen dollars—and that’s what’ll make us come back.

 In the world specialty coffee, we’ve created amazing drinks.
 We’ve spent incredible amounts of time and effort developing our technique.
 We’ve updated our spaces to keep up with the latest design trends.
 We’ve practiced our brew methods and we continue to chase the god shot.